ThanhDatVu111/0-KM/SPOTIFY_SETUP.md

 # Spotify OAuth Setup Guide

 This guide will help you set up Spotify OAuth for the 0-KM app.
-The app supports two OAuth flows: backend-based OAuth (recommended) and Supabase OAuth (fallback).
+The app now uses the same OAuth pattern as Google OAuth for consistency.

 ## Prerequisites